alex-mm/eslintAutoFix/README.md

 A sublime plugin.

+## usage

+You should modify the setting first before use.

 ## setting

 ### eslint_path

-* Global installation path of eslint.
+* Global installation path of eslint, default '/usr/local/bin/'.

 ### show_panel

 * Whether the output panel, default true.

 e.g.